PRAMS

 New Jersey PRAMS is a joint research project of the NJ Department of Health (NJDOH) and the Centers for Disease Control and Prevention (CDC).
 Information from PRAMS is used to help plan better health programs for New Jersey mothers and infants and impact maternal and child health policy and practice.

-One out of every 50 women giving birth each month is selected for the PRAMS survey, and more than 70% participate, totaling approximately 1,500 interviews annually.
+One out of every 50 women giving birth each month is randomly selected for the PRAMS survey.
+More than 29,500 NJ mothers were included between 2002-2022 with an average response rate of 70%.
 They are asked about their feelings and experiences before, during and after pregnancy.
 Leading topics include:

 • Maternal and infant health care